Scarabs Posted December 13, 2020 Report Posted December 13, 2020 What type of care do they need? Quote

-kevink Posted December 15, 2020 Report Share Posted December 15, 2020 On 12/13/2020 at 11:17 AM, Scarabs said: What type of care do they need?
+kevink Posted December 15, 2020 Report Posted December 15, 2020 On 12/13/2020 at 11:17 AM, Scarabs said: What type of care do they need?
 As an adult, or grub?
 Adults need fruit like banana, or jellies, along with warmth, light and a cage with objects they can climb on and flip themselves back over.
 Grubs- you need a care sheet from your supplier, I have a Goliathus grub, I used coconut substrate and fed it koi pellets with low fat content, as much as it can eat.
 The substrate needs cleaned every 48-72 hours, it can be reused.
 Moisture, damp, not wet, I kept mine on the dry side, but cool to the touch and it would stick together a bit, but not clump.
 Maybe that's where I went wrong- see below.
 At some point, they stop eating and wander, try to escape at any cost, then you need a pupation material, like clay mixed with peat and sand.
 My grub stopped eating early at 35 grams, I gave it the pupation material and it dug in, fairly deep from what I could see, I used a cylinder, like the ones pepperoni sticks come in.
-Quote Link to comment Share on other sites More sharing options...
+Quote

 Recommended Posts